konradjedrzejczak/RestApp/readme.md

 The Restaurant App allows users to manage coffees, drinks, users, meals, and orders.
 It provides endpoints for adding, retrieving, updating, and deleting data related to these entities.
 - Adding, viewing, and deleting coffees, drinks, and meals.
-- Create an order with a receipt also confirming, and canceling orders.
+- Create an order with a receipt, total calories also confirming, and canceling orders.
 - Creating users based on first name, email and phone number.
 - CoffeeRatingController allows users to rate coffees available in the app.
 - App includes exception handling and data validation mechanisms to ensure correct operation and security of operations.